Blackjacx/Development/mobile-interview.md

 - [x] [---] What is the difference between reference and value types?
   > By passing value type, the variable will create a copy of its data, and the reference type variable will just point to the original data in the memory.
 - [ ] [iOS] What is ARC and how it changed the development apps?
-What methods are obslete to implement?
+What methods are obsolete to implement?
 - [x] [iOS] Describe the purpose of Xcode's Memory Graph Debugger

 ### Programming languages